Tláhuac: Socioeconomics

 From the second half of the 20th century, the population and number of housing units has risen rapidly.
-The population has grown from 29,880 inhabitants in 1960, to 146,293 in 1980, to 255,891 in 1995 to 361,014 as of the 2010 census.
+The population has grown from 29,880 inhabitants in 1960, to 146,293 in 1980, to 255,891 in 1995, to 361,014 in 2010, to 392,313 as of the 2020 census.
 In the 1960s and 1970s, the rate of growth was over 7%.
 It has since slowed to under 4.5%, but it is still the highest in the Federal District.
 The main draw is the relatively low cost of land in comparison to the rest of the city.
 Tláhuac has a population density of 90 inhabitants per hectare, one of the lowest in the Federal District, which has an average of 128 per hectare.
 However, in some areas, density has climbed to over 200 per hectare mostly in the northwest.
 However, most of the borough still has fewer than 100 per hectare.
 Neighborhoods with the densest population include La Nopalera, Colonial Miguel Hidalgo and Colonial Los Olivos where most of the borough's apartment complexes can be found.
 Just under eighty percent of housing units are owned by their occupants, but still about ninety percent of housing units are single family homes.

 Between 60,000 and 70,000 families inhabit 93 irregular settlements in Tlahuac.
 While some of the irregular settlements are in conservation areas, most are in areas in which the topography does not allow for the provision of urban services such as water.
 Although basic services extend to over 80-90 percent of the population, communities in the periphery and those which are new and not yet consolidated tend to suffer a lack of basic services along with transportation and roads.